VinzenzKlass/python-postgres/docs/quickstart.md

 With this, the fields that were `null` before correctly get populated with the default values from the database, as is evident by the fact that all 3 of them hold identical values.

-!!! tip
-    Note that this specifically addresses the insertion of non-uniform models.
-If you are inserting a list of models that all have the same fields, you can still use the regular `INSERT INTO` syntax and pass the models as parameters directly, which is more efficient and allows for more elaborate Insert queries.